-Julian Edelman Reveals Why He Wore Leopard-Print Sweater To Patriots-Jets
+NESN

 “My dad, back in the 80s — I have a picture of him in this leopard shirt,” He said, via NBC Sports’ Camera Guys.
 “So, he was my inspiration for wearing it.”

 Unfortunately, Edelman didn’t pull a Cam Newton and rock the sweater during the postgame.
-Edelman offered an explanation, however, before messing with the reporter who asked the question.
+The veteran wideout offered an explanation, however, before messing with the reporter who asked the question.

 “It’s too warm, trying to cool off and get comfortable in the plane.
 Just wear relaxed kinda stuff when we fly back.”